garethtflynn/MusicPilot/README.md

 # MusicPilot

 ## Description
 The Music Pilot allows the music enthusiast to retrieve music videos, a list of tracks and song lyrics, from their favorite artist with a simple search.
-Search for the artist of your choice and click the search button to see a display of artists list, a video, and song lyrics.
+Enter the artist of your choice in the search input field then click the search button to see a display of artists list, a video, and song lyrics.
 The application allows the user to search for various musical content with the click of a button.
-We collaboratively worked with the data from the MusixMatch and YouTube Iframe APIs to search and display the content of the application.
+We collaboratively worked with the data from the MusixMatch and YouTube Iframe player APIs to search and display the content of the application.
+We used the local storage web API to construct a saved artists and tracks list to the application.gi

 ## Built With
 HTML